francoposa/francoposa.io/content/resources/infra-ops/kubernetes-k3s-digital-ocean-0.md

 ## Goals

 This series of guides seeks to a strike a balance between learning and getting shit done.
-These two options are naturally in tension, and balance chosen by the guides may not be for everyone.
+These two options are naturally in tension, and then balance chosen by the guides may not be for everyone.
 Feel free to skip over explanations when you are in the mood to just get shit done, or to deep dive into the resources and documentation when you are hungry to learn more.